polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 deterministic, machine-executable logic.

 [Wasm](https://webassembly.org/){target=\_blank} can be compiled from many languages, including the [Rust](http://rust-lang.org/){target=\_blank} programming language.
 Substrate-based chains use a Wasm binary to provide portable [runtimes](#runtime) that can be included as part of the chain's state.

 ## Weight

 A convention used in Substrate-based blockchains to measure and manage the time it takes to validate a block.
 Substrate defines one unit of weight as one picosecond of execution time on reference hardware.

-The maximum block weight should be equivalent to one-third of the target block time with an allocation of:
+The maximum block weight should be equivalent to one-third of the target block time with an allocation of one-third each for:

-- One-third for block construction
+- Block construction
-- One-third for network propagation
+- Network propagation
-- One-third for import and verification
+- Import and verification

 By defining weights, you can make trade-offs between the number of transactions per second and the hardware required to maintain the target block time appropriate for your use case.
-Because weights are defined in the runtime, you can tune them using runtime updates to keep up with hardware and software improvements.
+Weights are defined in the runtime, meaning you can tune them using runtime updates to keep up with hardware and software improvements.

 ## Westend